 At the TSA we promote and support two level 3 apprenticeship schemes.
-The first is the Boatmaster Apprenticeship and the second is the Maritime Engineering Apprenticeship.
+The first is the Boatmaster Apprenticeship delivered by SeaRegs and the Marine Society and the second is the Maritime Engineering Apprenticeship delivered by South Essex College.

 The TSA supports both employers and apprentices throughout.
 We do this by working with employers to develop the apprenticeships, by helping to attract suitable apprentices and working closely with the training providers to ensure the apprenticeships are well managed and meet the needs of employers and apprentices.